workwhileweb/ADB-File-Manager/README.md

  2. Run `linux_installer.sh` once as root to install the app.
 After installation, just run the app and connect your USB debugging enabled Android device to the computer.

+## Drag and Drop Usage

+The app now supports intuitive drag and drop operations:

+- **Upload to Android**: Drag files from your computer's file list and drop them onto the Android device list
+- **Download from Android**: Drag files from the Android device list and drop them onto your computer's file list
+- **Multiple Files**: Select multiple files (Ctrl+Click or Shift+Click) and drag them together
+- **Visual Feedback**: The interface provides visual feedback during drag operations with highlighted drop zones
+- **Status Updates**: The status bar shows current operations and completion messages